Sport in India: Athletics

-Hima Das is the only Indian track athlete to win a medal at any IAAF global event.
-She won the gold medal in Women's 400 metres at 2018 IAAF World U20 Championships at Tampere, Finland, on 12 July 2018, clocking a time of 51.46 seconds.
-She is the second gold medalist in athletics at IAAF World U20 Championships after Neeraj Chopra who won men's javelin throw gold at 2016 IAAF World U20 Championships by setting world junior record with a throw of 86.48 m.
-Later Neeraj went on to win the men's javelin throw gold at 2018 Commonwealth Games.
+Hima Das is the only Indian track athlete to win a medal at any World Athletics global event.
+She won the gold medal in Women's 400 metres at the 2018 IAAF World U20 Championships in Tampere, Finland, on 12 July 2018, clocking at a time of 51.46 seconds.
+She is the second gold medalist in athletics at the IAAF World U20 Championships after Chopra, who won men's javelin throw gold at 2016 IAAF World U20 Championships by setting the world junior record with a throw of 86.48 m.
+Chopra later won gold in the men's javelin throw at the 2018 Commonwealth Games.
 In 2020, at the Tokyo Olympics, he became the first Indian athlete to win an Olympic gold medal in men's javelin throw.
-At 2016 Summer Olympics Lalita Babar becomes the first Indian athlete since 1984 to reach Olympics finale in the event of Women's 3000 metres steeplechase, before her, P.T.
-Usha reach the finale of Women's 400 metres hurdles at 1984 Summer Olympics.
+At the 2016 Summer Olympics, Lalita Babar became the first Indian athlete since 1984 to reach the Olympics finale in the event of the Women's 3000 metres steeplechase.
+Before her, P.T.
+Usha reached the finale of the Women's 400 metres hurdles at the 1984 Summer Olympics.

 P.T.
-Usha won multiple gold medals in different editions of Asian Games and Asian Athletics Championships.
-Lavy Pinto was the first Indian to win a gold medal in the Asian Games which he won in the first Asian Games held at New Delhi in 1951 in the 100- and 200-meter categories.
-Christine Brown, Stephie D'Souza, Violet Peters, Mary D'Souza gave India its first women's athletics gold medal when they won 4 × 100 m relay in 1954 Asian Games but current Asian record is held by Priyanka Pawar, Tintu Luka, Mandeep Kaur, Machettira Raju Poovamma when they won Women's 4 × 400 metres relay at 2014 Asian Games clocking 3:28:68.
-Kamaljeet Sandhu was the first Indian female athlete to win individual gold medal at any Asian games by winning 400m track event at 1970 Asian Games.
-Sunita Rani holds the current Asian record in 1500 m track event winning at Busan 2002 Asian Games clocking 4:06:03.
+Usha won multiple gold medals in different editions of the Asian Games and Asian Athletics Championships.
+Lavy Pinto was the first Indian to win a gold medal in the Asian Games.
+Pinto also won a gold medal in the first Asian Games held at New Delhi in 1951 in the 100- and 200-meter categories.
+Christine Brown, Stephie D'Souza, Violet Peters, and Mary D'Souza won the first gold medal in women's athletics for India in the 4 × 100 m relay in the 1954 Asian Games.
+Kamaljeet Sandhu was the first female Indian athlete to win an individual gold medal at any Asian games in the 400m track event at the 1970 Asian Games.
+Sunita Rani holds the current Asian record in the 1500 m track event winning at the Busan 2002 Asian Games at a time of 4:06.03.

-Madhurjya Borah, an Indian triathlete holds the silver medal for the South Asian Triathlon Championship.

-Anu Vaidyanathan, an Indian triathlete, is the first Asian to compete in Ultraman.

-In May 2016, Arunaabh Shah from Delhi became the first Indian male and the youngest Indian to finish Ultraman, at Ultraman Australia.
+Madhurjya Borah, an Indian triathlete, holds the silver medal for the South Asian Triathlon Championship.
+Triathlete Anu Vaidyanathan was the first Asian to compete in Ultraman.
+In May 2016, Arunaabh Shah became the first Indian male and the youngest Indian to finish Ultraman at Ultraman Australia.